awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-app-code.md

 You can create in\-application streams to save intermediate results\.
 You insert data in in\-application streams using pumps\.
 For more information, see [In\-Application Streams and Pumps](streams-pumps.md)\.

 If you add an in\-application reference table, you can write SQL to join data in in\-application streams and reference tables\.
-For more information, see [Example: Adding Reference Data to an Amazon Kinesis Data Analytics Application](app-add-reference-data.md)\.
+For more information, see [Example: Adding Reference Data to a Kinesis Data Analytics Application](app-add-reference-data.md)\.

 According to the application's output configuration, Amazon Kinesis Data Analytics writes data from specific in\-application streams to the external destination according to the application's output configuration\.
 Make sure that your application code writes to the in\-application streams specified in the output configuration\.